alfg/mumble-widget/README.md

 - `data-source` - The path to the CVP JSONP Source of your Mumble hosting provider (if not using GuildBit)
 - `data-key` - (not shown) The CVP Key if using GuildBit as your Mumble Hosting (in this case, you do not need to include    the `data-source` attribute.

-### Hosted

-Hosted is for those who don't necessarily want to bother setting up the script.
-This method is meant to be simplified and serves the files over a [Content Delivery Network (CDN)](http://en.wikipedia.org/wiki/Content_delivery_network).

-1. Visit http://mumble-widget.guildbit.com to generate your script.
-2. Copy and paste the code snippet into your website where you want the widget to load.

 ## Development

 Mumble-widget is built with [jQuery](http://jquery.com), [Knockout.js](http://knockoutjs.com) and uses [Grunt](http://gruntjs.com) for validating, linting, and minifying/uglifying code output.
 Install using the instructions below: